SarShaheen/Tic-Tac-Toe/README.md

 ### Bugs

-I came across a bug where i wasn't able to run an `if` statement to check if one of the players have completed 3 in a row, it was continually throwing an error.
-After speaking to a tutor at Code Institute, i managed to see where i was going wrong and didn't need the additional brackets within the statement.
+I came across a bug where i wasn't able to check if one of the players have completed 3 in a row, it was continually throwing an error with the `return` statement.
+After speaking to a tutor at Code Institute, i found that i didn't need the additional brackets within the statement.
 Once i removed them, the code was running as it should.

 ### Validator Testing